"The more I've learned about training and better understanding of dogs, the better handler and dog mom I've become.

 After working in the pet supply industry for 6.5 years while getting my training business established, I realized how much more I wanted to learn.
 With a surge of research into dog thinking, emotion and best practices in training in the past decade, I have worked on honing my skills as a trainer so I can assist humans to better understand and communicate with their dog.
 Science and Kindness are my guides.
 A happier, less stressful life for people and their dogs is always my goal.

-Today, my own dogs – Connor and Simon – are poodle mixes.
+Today, my own dogs – Connor, Simon and Quinn – are poodle mixes.
 Connor came from a puppy mill raid when he was 13 weeks old.
-When he came to live with my family at 5 months, being able to see past his lack of manners and impulse control and appreciate his dear, wonderful, fun-loving temperament led to a heart-to-heart relationship that has given us 8 wonderful years and counting.
-Connor and Simon both have their Canine Good Citizen certifications and spread 4-legged, furry love as nationally registered therapy dogs through The Alliance of Therapy Dogs.
+When he came to live with my family at 5 months, being able to see past his lack of manners and impulse control and appreciate his dear, wonderful, fun-loving temperament led to a heart-to-heart relationship that has given us 12 wonderful years and counting.
+Connor and Simon both had their Canine Good Citizen certifications and spread 4-legged, furry love as nationally registered therapy dogs through The Alliance of Therapy Dogs.
+Connor retired from therapy work in 2017 and spends his time enjoying retirement.
+Quinn continues to enjoy being a princess as she works toward her Canine Good Citizen certification.